 Health care is another industry that benefits from blockchain solutions.
 By maintaining health records in a private blockchain network, medical professionals can request permission to access a patient’s record to serve their specific purpose and record transactions on the decentralized ledger.
-This helps preventing serious mistakes such as different physicians prescribing conflicting medications.
+This helps to prevent serious mistakes such as different physicians prescribing conflicting medications.

 Blockchain can also make data storing more secure.
 Recently some big companies suffered data breaches.
 This has clearly shown that personal information is highly vulnerable when stored in online databases.
-However, such information could be stored on a blockchain ledger, giving individuals more control over their personal data, as well as opportunity to give businesses permission to access only the minimum amount of necessary information.
+However, such information could be stored on a blockchain ledger, giving individuals more control over their personal data, as well as an opportunity to give businesses permission to access only the minimum amount of necessary information.
 Important is also the ability to know who has viewed the information.

 So the blockchain may indeed become a new way to deal with problems and threats, bringing improvement into large parts of any industry.

 The best way to appreciate the blockchain’s potential and determine its value for a business is to look at real use cases.

 With the invention of blockchain technology, forecasting has become an even more attractive area, offering even more opportunities.
 Apart from providing powerful peer-to-peer computing technology to financial companies, the blockchain has also provided a significant market-based forecasting solution for scientific applications.